tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 <span id="que7"></span>
 ### What are the format requirements for the master key in the playback authentication configuration?
 Is there any limit on its validity period?
 The master key in the authentication configuration can contain 256 bits of uppercase and lowercase letters and digits.
 A random mix of letters and digits is enough.
+For more information, please see [Playback Authentication Settings](https://intl.cloud.tencent.com/document/product/267/31060).
 We recommend that you set its validity period to the duration of the live stream.